FrontierMods/Gunsmith/README.md

 Alternatively, use the debug menu to spawn each item individually.

+Because the guns assembled this way must follow a protocol of sorts, use [this guide](/documentation/ASSEMBLY_GUIDES/ar15.md) to figure out how to build an awesome AR-15 from scratch.

 Try using duct tape as a grip wrapper for the pistol grip, for enhanced handling.
 Some forward grips can receive a grip wrapper too.